Best laid plans

 - Planning should also take into account when to go.
 Trying to get to Prudhoe Bay, some 3000 miles north of the Arctic Circle, in any month other than June to August is realistically unachievable and could leave you freezing in a snowdrift.
 Know your climates.

 - Be aware that you always think you can cram more into a day that is actually realistically comfortable, whether it is in terms of miles to be ridden or places to be visited.
-Routes should be planned to take into account less rather than more miles, and should be based on a riding style that suits your country – you can go a lot further, faster in Europe, than you can in Africa or Asia.
+Routes should be planned to take into account less, rather than more miles, and should be based on a riding style that suits your country – you can go a lot further, faster in Europe, than you can in Africa or Asia.
+We’d always advise you put in a few rest days too, so you are not riding every day.
+They can also act as contingency days if things don’t quite go to plan.

 - Don’t be afraid to adapt your route as you go.
 Local information about roads and safety is useful and it can mean avoiding a trouble spot, not taking a road that has a recently collapsed bridge or knowing where you can get fuel.
 But taking advice from locals as you travel is a bit of a double-edged sword, as many will simply try to please.
 On balance, we will use local police to help and we will try and get factual information, rather than the road is “good” or “bad”.